Button

 Make your Future Log

-On the next two pages, divide the spread into four quarters or twelve months- your preference.
-In each section, indicate which bucket and what actions will be attended to.
+On the next spread, divide the page in a way that makes sense to you- into four quarters or twelve months.Within each section, note which bucket you'll tend to, and what attention it will receive.

 Example: